 Become a member of the CWS program!

 The Community Work Study (CWS) program places undergraduate students at nonprofit and public organizations in the Greater New Haven area.
-The students are compensated entirely through Federal Work Study funds, allowing students to have regular income at no cost to the community organization.
+The students are compensated through Federal Work Study funds, allowing students to have regular income at no cost to the community organization.
+Students in the CWS program are given the opportunity to make a positive change within their community, while also exploring their own career interests and goals through real-world experiences.

 Students are able to gain real world experience while still having a support system at UNH.
 The program offers a professional development aspect not found in many on-campus work study jobs.
 Students are able to take advantage of professional development workshops that respond directly to the areas they feel they need to enhance.
 Students are encouraged to reflect on their experience through monthly reflection sessions.